Limited time: Save up to 33% on every planView pricing

 Summary: Fixing Dictation on Mac

-Dictation not working on Mac is almost always caused by one of five issues: a Voice Control conflict, corrupted speech caches, missing microphone permissions, a frozen corespeechd process, or an outdated macOS version.
-The seven fixes in this guide address all of these causes, and most take under two minutes to complete.
+Dictation not working on Mac is almost always caused by one of six issues: a Voice Control conflict, corrupted speech caches, missing microphone permissions, a frozen corespeechd process, an outdated macOS version, or a third-party app intercepting the Fn key.
+The eight fixes in this guide address all of these causes, and most take under two minutes to complete.

 Related guides: